stefania-santimbrean/server-reqres/README.md

-Go to http://localhost:15672/#/queues to check out the users-queue Use https://nosqlbooster.com/downloads to browse MongoDB using connection link: mongodb://root:example@localhost:27017
+Go to http://localhost:15672/#/queues to check out the users-queue Use https://nosqlbooster.com/downloads to browse MongoDB using connection link: mongodb://root:example@localhost:27017 Go to http://localhost:8080/ to check out the mail sent

 ## Running the app